idos2002/skyline-crs/docs/services/booking/find-booking.md

       "surname": "<Passenger surname (last name)>",
-      "dateOfBirth": "<Passenger date of birth (in UTC ISO 8601 format)>", "gender": "<Passenger gender: male / female / other / unspecified>", "bookedSeatId": "<Booked seat ID of the passenger's seat in the flight in standard UUID format>" }
+      "dateOfBirth": "<Passenger date of birth (in UTC ISO 8601 format)>", "gender": "<Passenger gender: male / female / other / unspecified>", "bookedSeatId": "<Booked seat ID of the passenger's seat in the flight in standard UUID format>", "passport": {
+        "number": "<The passport number (optional)>",
+        "expirationDate": "<The expiration date of the passport (optional)>", "countryIssued": "<The ISO 3166-1 alpha-2 country code of the country that issued this passport (optional)>" },
+      "checkInTimestamp": "<Check-in timestamp for this passenger (optional)>", "boardingTimestamp": "<Plane boarding timestamp for this passenger (optional)>" }
   ],
   "flightId": "<Flight ID>",